Using Central Tendency to Analyze Results

 Imagine that you are asked how your last fundraising appeal performed.
 You reply that it raised $7,500.
 The problem here is that your statement actually raises more questions than it provides answers.
 Is $7,500 good?
 How do you know?
 A number all by itself is just a number, but comparing it to something else puts it into perspective, offering a more comprehensive understanding of its value.

-- Compare them to the mean (also known as the average).
+- Mean (also known as the average).
 This is the sum of every number in a data set divided by the total number of data points.
 For example, if your annual fund raised $10,000 last year from 100 donors, then the average gift per donor would be $100 ($10,000/100 = $100).
 However, the mean can be skewed by outlier gifts.
 For example, if one of those 100 donors made a single donation of $5,000, it would inflate the mean.
 Without that one donation included in the calculation, the average would be only $50, so it’s important to remember that the mean does not necessarily give an accurate representation of the typical donor’s gift.

-- Compare them to the median.
+- Median.
 This is the middle value when the numbers in a data set are arranged in ascending or descending order.
 If the number of values in a data set is even, then the median is the mean of the two middle numbers.
 For example, imagine that your phonathon received five gifts last night in the amounts of $75, $95, $100, $125 and $1,000.
 In this case, the median gift would be $100, since it is in the middle when you sort the gift amounts from lowest to highest.
 This is significantly lower than the mean gift of $279.
 Since outlier gifts can be common in fundraising campaigns, the median can be a good way to measure central tendency and paint a more accurate picture of a typical giving pattern.